-I grew up in southern California, and since a very young age, I have always been fascinated by plants and growing them.
+I grew up in Southern California, and from a very young age, I have been fascinated by plants and growing them.
 As a kid, I could be found dissecting flowers and germinating seeds.
 I was obsessed with growing cacti, sunflowers, and apple trees.
 By high school, I knew I wanted to study botany.
 It was also during high school that I first learned about California native plants, and since then, my fascination with California’s native flora has grown.
 I love hiking and botanizing California’s wildlands.

 In my free time, I grow native plants (if you want to know them, you have to grow them!) and hike the Palos Verdes Peninsula studying its flora with my son Bryum (yes, he really is named after the moss genus Bryum).
 I hope to see you in the field.